Workers’ Compensation for Injured Police Officers

 4850 Benefits for Police Officers

-Like employees in certain other industries, such as firefighting, law enforcement officers are entitled to what are known as “4850 benefits” when they are injured on the job.
+Like employees in certain other industries, such as firefighting, law enforcement officers are entitled to what are known as “4850 benefits” when they are injured in the line of duty.
 These benefits provide up to one year’s full salary for injured police officers.
 At the conclusion of the 12 months, if the police officer is still injured and unable to work, he or she can then start receiving typical workers’ compensation disability benefits.

 For law enforcement personnel, 4850 benefits apply to: